 National park & national park house

-Not for nothing St. Gertraud is located in the middle of a marvelous mountain and nature landscape, which has hardly changed with the passing of the years.
+Not for nothing St. Gertraud is located in the middle of a marvellous mountain and nature landscape, which has hardly changed with the passing of the years.
 A popular destination for mountaineers and ambitious mountain bikers is for instance the tranquil valley of Kirchberg, branching of to the south and leading to the mountain pass Rabbi Joch.

 Probably a little bit more famous is the area around Lake Weißbrunn located further at the head of the valley.
 It is a good starting point for many tours in the nearby national park Stilfser Joch.
 There, hikers and nature fans come together in order to discover idyllic mountain likes, extensive alpine meadows and the mighty, partly more than 3,000 meter high mountains.

 Worth knowing info about the national park and the topic “forest and farms” is also provided by the national park house “Lahner Säge” housed in the premises of a centuries-old sawmill.
-In the course of the renovation there was restored also the old Venetian saw, so that today it is again in full working order – as well as the neighboring mill for grinding grain.
+In the course of the renovation there was restored also the old Venetian saw, so that today it is again in full working order – as well as the neighbouring mill for grinding grain.